 Oxford MedSoc is here to ensure you have a great time at medical school.
 Here's what we do:

-The Entz team this year are Ali Manji, Vicky Perera and Will Brebner.
+The Entz team this year are Jedrzej Golebka and Desson Au-Yeung.
 You can get in touch with them through the Entz email: email@example.com.

-They Entz team organise an array of exciting events throughout the year, starting from the very beginning of term to help freshers get to know each other, right until the end of preclinical medicine with picnics after 3rd year exams.
+The Entz team organise an array of exciting events throughout the year, starting from the very beginning of term to help freshers get to know each other, right until the end of preclinical medicine with picnics after 3rd year exams.
 These are great opportunities to take a break from the intense and demanding course and let your hair down or relax with the others in your cohort.
-Whilst MedSoc membership is exclusive to medical students, events are open to others and many non-medics attend.
+MedSoc membership is exclusive to medical and biomedical students, but events are open to others and many non-medics attend.

-The classic MedSoc events include Dissection Drinks for first years at the start of the course; Scrub Crawls throughout the year, which take place in many of the college bars around Oxford, and Crewdates, which are lively dinners which are great opoprtunities to get to know medics from other colleges/years.
+The classic MedSoc events include Dissection Drinks for first years at the start of the course; STDs (Second and Third year Drinks, of course); Scrub Crawls throughout the year, which take place in many of the college bars around Oxford, and Crewdates, which are lively dinners which are great opportunities to get to know medics from other colleges/years.
 This year's Entz team will have a huge array of other events, which will be perfect for drinkers and non-drinkers alike.
 To keep up to date, follow our Facebook page or the MedSoc website.

 Oxford is a fantastic place for events throughout the whole year - be excited for ice skating and plenty of hot chocolate at Oxmas, and picnics galore in Trinity term!
 The highlight of the year is the MedSoc Ball, held in mid/late November, which will be a rare opportunity to dress up in black tie in Michaelmas term.
 It's a great event to meet other medics across all the years, enjoy the atmosphere of a classy venue and dance the night away!
 Tickets will go on sale shortly after term starts, and they're anticipated to sell fast so make sure you keep an eye out!